Top interior design tips for creating a cosy hideawayPosted by Sophie Hesp on Dec 29, 2018

 It’s got a real Scandi edge.
 The design is timeless, it’s simple and it’s clean.
 It’s a very elegant property; I’d sum it up as ‘rustic chic with a contemporary twist’.
 The stand-out room has got to be the bathroom.
 It’s just got that ‘wow’ factor – the bold tiles, the beautiful height, the simple monochrome design.
 And you can’t forget that big bubbly bath – perfect for a real couple’s retreat.

-What advice would you give someone for making a house feel more like home?
+What advice would you give for making a house feel like home?

 Be creative!
 For me, it’s all about going crazy on texture and building up the layers, maybe introducing some decorative lighting.
 But I think it’s important to say that you don’t always need a theme – not everything needs to match.
 As long as you love everything in your home and it all works together harmoniously, that’s what matters.

-What are the key design trends for 2019?
+What are the key design trends for this year?

 Metallics.
 I think metallics next year are going to be really interesting.
 They’ve proven popular this year and I don’t think they’re going anywhere soon.
 Ethnic touches and gentle tones are set to be big too, and colour – lots of colour.
 The lovely thing is that it’s becoming less about following trends and more about filling your house with interesting objects that you love.
 I think people want a little bit more comfort in their homes.